 - Learn about the profession.

 - Find educational and training opportunities.
 Relatively few colleges and universities in the United States offer degrees in translation and interpreting.
 There are, however, many training programs of varying lengths and in various areas of specialization.
 For example, Austin Community College has a seven-course series in translation and interpreting.
 AATIA hosts workshops on a variety of topics, as do other professional associations.
 Click to download a list of training programs offered in Texas and nearby states and online.
 Check the ATA website for additional information on training programs.

 Translators need college-level language skills in each of their working languages.
-While this is usually attained through the completion of a college degree, other life experiences-such as living and studying abroad – can also help you acquire the necessary language proficiency.
+While this is usually attained through the completion of a college degree, other life experiences – such as living and studying abroad – can also help you acquire the necessary language proficiency.
 While a degree in translation or interpreting is particularly useful, having at least a first-level degree (BA/BS or equivalent) in any field is desirable.
 Specialized knowledge in a particular field of endeavor is indispensable for high-quality translation and interpreting in that field.